tjhickey724/compiler_design/notes/optimization/constant_folding.md

     x = 2*x;
 }
 ```
+With your basic programmer knowledge, which of these variables are not constant, and why?

-this translates to 3 address code as follows where I'm using labels for every basic block
+This program translates to 3 address code as follows where I'm using labels for every basic block
 ```
 BB0:
 debugging = 0